You are here

 QUESTION 7: What is the Biennial Registration Fee?

-ANSWER: The Biennial Registration Fee, established in 2001, is due every two years on the 30th day of June.
-Click HERE for additional information about the Biennial Registration Fee.
+ANSWER: The Biennial Registration, established in 2001, is required every two years.
+Click HERE for additional information about the Biennial Registration.

 QUESTION 8: How do I update my address information with the Court?